Creating a Chrome Extension with Manifest V3

 });

-This script listens for when the extension is installed and when the extension icon is clicked.
+How it works: This script listens for when the extension is installed and when the extension icon is clicked.
+The service worker approach ensures better performance and resource management.

 <!DOCTYPE html>